apache/hudi/rfc/rfc-48/rfc-48.md

 ### Scheduling LogCompaction:

 Similar to compaction operation a new ActionExecutor called ScheduleLogCompactionActionExecutor is used to schedule LogCompaction action.
-ScheduleLogCompactionActionExecutor relies on ConsecutiveBlockMergingLogCompactionPlanStrategy to generate the plan.
+ScheduleLogCompactionActionExecutor uses default strategy which basically considers all the log blocks seen in a file slice to generate the plan for each HoodieFileGroup.

 Plan strategy class fetches all the file groups from the eligible partition paths and filters out file groups that are not eligible for LogCompaction.
 File groups are excluded from LogCompaction if any of the following properties holds true.
-1. File groups are already part of a major compaction plan.
+1. File groups are already part of a major compaction plan or clustering operation.
-2. File groups whose log blocks or files are part of a LogCompaction operation and with a state inflight.
+2. File groups whose file slices or log files are part of a LogCompaction operation.

-3. File groups whose log blocks or files are part of a LogCompaction plan and with state requested and not executed for more than a certain amount of time or if the log blocks count or size did not cross a certain threshold.
+####Note:
-If a file group does not satisfy any of the property then the LogCompaction action is scheduled for it.
+Here Logcompaction can also be scheduled on a pending compaction operation.
+Since, pending compaction operation creates a new file slice and delta commits can still come into the latest file slice without compaction being done.

 #### Disadvantages: